blaise-mibeck/SEM_Workflow_Manager/readme.md

   - Sputter coated
   - etc.

+- **Gold Coating Thickness**: Thickness of gold coating in nanometers (if applicable).

+- **Vacuum Drying Time**: Duration of vacuum drying prior to imaging (if applicable).

+- **Stage Position**: Position number on the sample stage.

 - **Operator Name**: The name of the person who operated the SEM for this session.

 - **Notes**: Additional information about the session, sample, or imaging conditions.

+### Compatibility with SEM_Session_Manager

+This application is fully compatible with session information saved by SEM_Session_Manager.
+Sessions created with either application can be opened, viewed, and modified by the other.
+The session information is stored in a standard JSON format in the session folder, making it easy to share data between the two applications.

 These fields help organize and categorize the SEM images, making it easier to find and compare samples across sessions.